Takeaways from the landmark sedition indictment against the Oath Keepers and why DOJ acted now - KTVZ

 The big question is: Is this the end of the road?
 Could Rhodes have information that implicates anyone else higher up?

-It has been widely reported that his organization was providing allies for Trump surrogates like Roger Stone and Ali Alexander.
-A major criminal case obviously ramps up the pressure on people like Rhodes to cut a deal with and become a government witness, if they have a story to tell.
+It has been widely reported that his organization was providing security for Trump surrogates like Roger Stone and Ali Alexander while they were in DC around January 6.
+A major criminal case obviously ramps up the pressure on people like Rhodes to cut a deal with prosecutors and become a government witness, if they have a story to tell.

 The-CNN-Wire